Jells Park shared-use trail

 Project status

-Last updated: February 2025
+Last updated: July 2025

 The project

-This project is being delivered on Wurundjeri Country.
+This project was delivered on Wurundjeri Country.

 Jells Park is a much-loved park in Melbourne’s south-east, offering plenty of opportunities to soak up the benefits of being in nature.
 From its fantastic contemporary playspaces, great access for visitors with diverse needs, big open spaces for exercise and several picnic areas for recreation.

-Environmental and cultural heritage assessments have informed exactly where, when and how components of the project are delivered.
+Environmental and cultural heritage assessments informed exactly where, when and how components of the project are delivered.

 Jells Park is a much-loved park located in Melbourne’s south-east on Wurundjeri Country.
 Its fantastic green spaces, picnic areas, playscapes and all abilities features make it one of Melbourne’s most popular parks, hosting close to a million visitors each year.
 The Victorian Government has invested more than $13 million to deliver a range of projects across Jells Park, ensuring visitors continue to enjoy this special location.